sami-haq99/sami-haq99.github.io/_pages/research.md

 ---
 *This is not an exhaustive list of my research projects.
 In this page, I have tried to highlight some of the interesting projects that I have worked on in the past few years.*
 # **1. Neural Machine Translation**
-In my PhD research, I am working on building end-to-end context-aware Neural Machine Translator.
+At FJWU NLP Lab, I am working on building end-to-end context-aware Neural Machine Translator.
 I have worked on different NMT toolkits, mainly I implemented my research using FairSeq.
 The main challenge was to deal with low availability of parallel document-level data which is primary requirement for building context-aware NMT, we use techniques like Domain Adoptation, Transfer Learning and Back-translation to deal with this.
 We also utilized pre-trained models to like BERT, EMLO and GLOVE in different investigations for performance improvements.
 The modified architectue of Transformer model is shown below which incorporates additional encoder model for context-aware NMT.

 <img src="/images/DLNMT.png" width="400">